fluxapps/MultiAssign/README.md

 MultiAssign
 =========
 ILIAS UserInterfaceHook-Plugin with the following featues:
 - Add a User so one or more courses
+- Send a Summary-Email

 ###Installation
 Start at your ILIAS root directory